 Opened in 1767, it was in use until around 1830 and is now a protected heritage site.
 Many of the nearly 1,900 graves are large and imposing, a few of them belonging to well-known European military and political figures of the time.

 The same church tour that takes you to the Mother House will bring you to South Park Street Cemetery as well.

 Suggested Length of Visit: 30 mins – 1 hr / Admission: INR 20

 5. Belur Math

 This beautiful building is located on the west bank of the Hooghly River.
 It’s the temple headquarters of the Ramakrishna Math and Mission, a Hindu religious and spiritual organization.
 The temple is noted for combining Christian, Islamic, Hindu, and Buddhist architectural elements to symbolize unity among religions.

 Belur Math is about 7-8 km north of Howrah Bridge.
 After exploring Mallick Ghat Flower Market, I walked across Howrah Bridge and took a prepaid taxi to Belur Math from Howrah Railway Station.
-It’s easy enough to visit on your own, but if you’d like to go on a guided tour, then you may be interested in this Kolkata temple tour.
+It’s easy enough to visit on your own, but if you’d like to go on a guided tour, then you can book one through Klook or Get Your Guide.

 Suggested Length of Visit: 1 hr / Admission: FREE

 Located a bit farther north across the river from Belur Math is Dakshineswar Kali Temple.
 It’s a striking Hindu temple dedicated to Kali.
 The temple is impressive at any time of day, but I was here late afternoon when the temple looked even more magnificent in the golden glow of sunset.